 Magpie My Training Slides

 Finally, you could take a look at any of the massive number of slidesets I’ve shared this term from training I’ve delivered and use them to inspire your own session.
 They won’t all make perfect sense without me (I’m a bit of a less is more gal when it comes to slides so my commentary tends not to matter) but take a look and magpie anything that looks helpful.
 There are also resources linked out to form each session too.
-Here are a selection that proved popular this term:
+Here are a selection that proved popular:

 - Supporting Children Who’ve Experienced Loss or Bereavement